 Springing forward is harder than falling back.
 These tips can help with sleep patterns during the time change.

-Banking up on sleep ahead of the time change when clocks spring forward an hour is a smart way to avoid the frantic feelings and lingering fatigue associated with daylight saving time — if you do it the right way.
+Banking sleep ahead of the time change when clocks spring forward an hour is a smart way to avoid the frantic feelings and lingering fatigue that can come with the switch to daylight saving time — if you do it the right way.

-“It’s really important to go into the time change without being significantly sleep deprived,” said Vanderbilt Sleep Disorders Center specialist Kelly Brown, M.D.
+“It’s really important to go into the time change without being significantly sleep deprived,” said Vanderbilt Sleep Disorders Center specialist Dr. Kelly Brown.

-Brown recommends taking a nap of not more than an hour on the day before reporting back to work and also going to bed 15 minutes earlier each night during the days leading up to the time change.
+Brown recommends taking a nap of no more than an hour on the day before reporting back to work, and also going to bed 15 minutes earlier each night leading up to the time change.

 “It’s really a good idea to not sleep in excessively over the weekend because it will make getting up on Monday even more difficult,” Brown said.
 “Taking a brief nap on the Sunday of the time change can be helpful to offset the sleep loss.
 A one-hour nap would be helpful, but not more than an hour.
 More than an hour could affect your nighttime sleep.”